sa-tre/satre-specification/docs/source/standard.md

   - Optional
 * - A TRE must keep a record of what data it holds.
   - Good records are important for ensuring compliance with legislation, understanding risk and aiding good data hygiene.
-    The record should include a description of the data, its source, contact details for the data owner, which projects use the data, the date it was recieved, when it is expected to no longer be needed.
+    The record should include a description of the data, its source, contact details for the data owner, which projects use the data, the date it was received, when it is expected to no longer be needed.
   - Mandatory
 * - A TRE must have a policy on data deletion.
   - There should be a clear, published policy on when data will be retained or deleted.